Pixel-Prowess/gs-git-github/README.md

 In essence, Git is a multiverse time machine, somewhat similar to what you see in Marvel or Star Trek movies.
 It lets you travel back in time to difference checkpoints you save and lets you create alternative timelines to try out new code.

 - **Repo** (repository)
-	- The place where the data is stored is called a repository or repo for short.
-This data is stored in an invisible folder that keeps the history of the changes made to the files.
+	- The place where the data is stored is called a **repository** or **repo** for short.
+This data is stored in an **invisible** folder that keeps the **history** of the changes made to the files.
 Git only keeps track of original files and any changes that have been made to them.
-Repositories can be stored locally or remotely.
+Repositories can be stored **locally** or **remotely**.
 - **Check points** (commits)
-	- With Git, you can lock in time codes that you may want to go back to go back to later on.
-These are known as commits.
-Each commit will have an ID, and lock in the current status of all of the files in the tracked folder.
+	- With Git, you can **lock in** time codes that you may want to go back to go back to later on.
+These are known as **commits**.
+Each commit will have an **ID**, and store the current status of all of the files in the tracked folder.
 - **Alternate history** (branches)
-	- You can create an alternate history of the project by creating different branches.
+	- You can create an **alternate history** of the project by creating different **branches**.
 That creates a new universe where you or others can experiment without messing up the main version of the project.
 You can create as many branches as you like.
+Branches are the preferred way of making changes to your content because it leaves the original untouched.
 - **Synchronization** (merging)
-	- When you're ready to lock in the changes on the official (main) version of the project, you perform a merge command.
-That allows you to synchronize the different versions and bring the main branch up to date.
+	- When you're ready to lock in the changes on the official (main) version of the project, you perform a **merge** command.
+That allows you to **synchronize** the different versions and bring the main branch up to date.
 - **Publishing** (pull/push)
-	- Projects are usually published on a remote server, know as the origin, which allows many people to have access to the project.
+	- Projects are usually published on a remote server, know as the **origin**, which allows many people to have access to the project.
 As an individual you can pull to get information from the server, or push to send your changes.
+- **Releasing** (Pull Requests/Discussions)
+	- To deploy projects officially, you go through a process of updating the repository on the cloud through a process often called Gitflow.
+You issue a request for the changes to be added to the released softare (**pull request**) and discuss the proposed changes with your team, then the changes get merged on the remote repository.

 ---